matterladd/Mix-Mover/README.md

 - `playwright` -> Headless browser library that is used for web scraping certain sites for playlist data
 - `tsx` -> Development tool for running backend without needing to build
 - `nodemon` -> Development tool for hot-reloading the backend server
-- `Bottleneck` -> Handles API rate limiting for outside API requests
+- `bottleneck` -> Handles API rate limiting for outside API requests

 #### Project
 - `concurrently` -> runs multiple commands concurrently.
 Used to run client and server at the same time.